edgefarm/devspace.base/environments/k3d/README.md

 * Cluster with predefined or self-defined configuration
 * k3d based container registry to speed-up recreation of environments

+Predefined cluster configurations are located in `config`-folder and can be used by setting `K3D_CLUSTER_CONFIG`.

 ## Deployments

 -none-